3 of the healthiest fruits in the world

 Did you know that bell peppers are actually fruits?
 As are pumpkins, tomatoes, string beans, eggplants, and many more foods you might have thought were vegetables.

-According to this definition of fruits then, here are the three healthiest, most nutrient-dense ones you can eat.
+According to this definition of fruits, here are the three healthiest, most nutrient-dense ones you can eat.

-Sweet red bell peppers which protects us against pollutants, inhibits cancer cell growth and supports eye health
+Sweet red bell peppers protect us against pollutants, inhibit cancer cell growth, and support eye health.

-Did you know that just one large red bell pepper contains 349% of your RDI for vitamin C?
+Did you know that just one large red bell pepper contains 349% of your recommended daily intake (RDI) for vitamin C?
 We really cannot get enough of this powerful antioxidant.

 First, we cannot absorb iron without it.
 Secondly, we cannot manufacture collagen without it.

-This is a major reason why smokers begin to look older faster - smoking depletes vitamin C in the body, causing a decline in collagen synthesis.
-So, all the vitamin C - in red bell peppers, as an example - help to protect us from free radical damage, the slings and arrows in our environment caused by toxins that damage our cells and alter DNA in ways that can cause cancer.
+This is a significant reason why smokers begin to look older faster - smoking depletes vitamin C in the body, causing a decline in collagen synthesis.
+So, all the vitamin C - in red bell peppers, for example - helps to protect us from free radical damage, the slings and arrows in our environment caused by toxins that damage our cells and alter DNA in ways that can cause cancer.

 Of course, antioxidants also protect us against sun damage and preserve our eye health.